paulovn/artifact-manager/README.md

 [2] The first time this command is executed on a project will create the artifact repository for that project in the repository server.

+[3] The only thing that gets overwritten is the _definition_ of the set of files in the branch.
+The files themselves do not get overwritten; if the same file (with the same path) has changed, a new copy is uploaded, but the previous one is preserved (since it may be still "alive" in another branch).
+The future `purge` operation will clean the repository from orphaned objects (files no longer in any branch)